ibm-cloud-docs/BlockStorage/faqs.md

 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.

-## How do I route block storage traffic to its own VLAN interface and bypass a firewall?
+## How do I route {{site.data.keyword.blockstorageshort}} traffic to its own VLAN interface and bypass a firewall?
 {: #howtoisolatedstorage}
 {: faq}
 {: support}

 To enact this best practice, complete the following steps.
-1. Provision a VLAN in the same data center as the host and the block storage device.
+1. Provision a VLAN in the same data center as the host and the {{site.data.keyword.blockstorageshort}} device.
 For more information, see [Getting started with VLANs](/docs/vlans?topic=vlans-getting-started){: external}.
 1. Provision a secondary private subnet to the new VLAN.
 2. Trunk the new VLAN to the private interface of the host.
    This action momentarily disrupts the network traffic on the host while the VLAN is being trunked to the host.